 Because the devastating effects of the coronavirus crisis remain so profound, and through the support of both local and national funders, the Advisory Committee anticipates awarding an additional $9.1 million in 2021, across several categories, to nonprofit organizations to support resilience efforts across our community.
 We look forward to sharing more about the impact of these grants with you.

-We are deeply grateful to the corporate, foundation, and individual donors who have contributed more than $13.8 million to support relief, recovery, and resiliency efforts.
+We are deeply grateful to the corporate, foundation, and individual donors who have contributed $14 million to support relief, recovery, and resilience efforts.

 Support those in our community affected by the coronavirus crisis by donating to the Mid-South COVID-19 Regional Response Fund.
-Your dollars—granted to area nonprofits—go towards recovery and resiliency efforts.
+Your dollars—granted to area nonprofits—go towards recovery and resilience efforts.

 NOTE: There is a $50 minimum donation for this fund if giving online.
 To give smaller amounts, you may donate by check, or we encourage you to directly donate to community nonprofits of your choice.